SSL/TLS

 • make CFLAGS_EXTRA="-DMG_TLS=MG_TLS_OPENSSL -lssl -lcrypto -I$(OPENSSL_DIR)/include -L$(OPENSSL_DIR)/lib" to build for OpenSSL

-If you see compiler errors messages, see pkg-config below
+If you don't use brew, or still see compiler or linker errors messages, see pkg-config below

 Windows